 When the shit hits the fan…

 The irony is, that right at the beginning of this pandemic, I started banging on about the real and present need to start the recovery process and plan for the psychological aftermath.
-I hang around with lots of Public Health people, many of whom have been banging their drum for years, trying to persuade government to properly prepare for the inevitable global pandemic.
+I hang around with lots of public health people on social media, many of whom have been banging their drum for years, trying to persuade government to properly prepare for the inevitable global pandemic.
 Nobody enjoys being a ‘told you so’ it’s disheartening, but the scale and longevity of the effects of a new SARS-like virus, were very well known.
 None of them are surprised that we are, where we are, a year later.

 So I wanted to start the recovery plan: get busy making the connections; mapping out the resources at hand; and using the vast expertise we have at our disposal, to start talking to people and predicting the types and extent of post traumatic support our staff will need.
 It’s amazing how much pressure people can take and for how long they can take it, but you don’t have to be a sportsman to know what happens when the pressure is off.